FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 So given these ingredients, how do we now construct a sequential recommender?
 Let's assume on every timestep
 $t\in\{1,\ldots,T\}$ a user has interacted with an item $i_t$.
-The basic idea is now to feed these interactions into an LSTM up to the time $t$ in order to get a representation of the user's preferences $h_t$ and use these to state if the user might like or dislike the next item $i_{t+1}$.
+The basic idea is now to feed these interactions into an LSTM up to the time $t$ in order to get a representation of the user's preferences $h_t$ and use that to state if the user might like or dislike the next item $i_{t+1}$.
 Just like in a non-sequential recommender we also do a [one-hot encoding] of the items followed by an embedding into a dense vector representation $e_{i_t}$ which is then feed into the LSTM.
 We can then just use the output $h_t$ of the LSTM and calculate the inner product ($\bigotimes$)